NOW in ENC: Plein Air New Bern to feature top-name artists in week-long event

 The event will also feature a Quick Paint on May 15, allowing artists of all ages the opportunity to participate.

-This event will be conducted in full compliance with NC Department of Health and Human
+This event will be conducted in full compliance with the NC Department of Health and Human

 Services recommendations outlined in the “Interim Guidance for Indoor and Outdoor Venues for